Lil Peep: Career

+In February 2016, he relocated to Los Angeles to begin a music career, performing for the first time under the stage name Lil Peep.
+He moved to Los Angeles, he later explained, because living on Long Island depressed him.

-In Los Angeles, Lil Peep initially lived in Skid Row and dipped in and out of homelessness, staying at Savage's apartment while Savage pursued a degree.
+In Los Angeles, Lil Peep initially lived in Skid Row, where he dipped in and out of homelessness, staying at Savage's apartment while Savage pursued a degree.
 The two eventually went separate ways, and Peep met Atlanta rapper and producer JGRXXN, Florida rapper Ghostemane and Houston rapper Craig Xen, living with them while forming the collective Schemaposse.
 He originally met Craig Xen online and was introduced to JGRXXN, who needed a singer.
 Lil Peep also attended Glendale Community College during his first year in Los Angeles.

 In 2015, Peep released his first extended play, Feelz.
 This was followed by his debut mixtape Lil Peep; Part One, which generated 4,000 plays in its first week.
 Shortly thereafter, he released a follow-up mixtape, Live Forever.
+Feelz was described by Peeps close friends as sounding reminiscent of Dylan Ross, an artist who Lil Peep studied and was inspired by.

-Lil Peep began to grow in popularity in the fall of 2015, garnered by the popularity of songs such as "Star Shopping" (later released as a single posthumously) making waves in underground hip-hop circles.
+In fall of 2015, Lil Peep began to grow in popularity, garnered by the popularity of songs such as "Star Shopping", later released as a single posthumously, and made waves in underground hip hop circles.
 Lil Peep's popularity continued to rise after the release of the song "Beamer Boy", which led to him performing live for the first time with the rest of Schemaposse in February 2016 in Tucson, Arizona.
 In April, Schemaposse broke up and Lil Peep was no longer associated with a collective, though they remained on good terms.
 Shortly after Schemaposse's breakup, Peep began to associate with Los Angeles-based rap collective GothBoiClique, featuring members of the group on his full-length mixtape Crybaby.
 The group shared a squat in Skid Row with Peep and often shared beds.
 Crybaby was recorded over the span of one month and was completed hours before its original release on SoundCloud in June 2016.
 Peep completed a majority of the mixing and mastering himself.
 In August, First Access Entertainment (FAE) partnered with Lil Peep on a joint venture to invest in and advise him on his career.